 No special break-in oil is required.
 The engine is serviced with 10W-30, Service Class CF oil from the factory.
-Change the oil after the initial engine break-in period of 35 hours.
-Thereafter, change oil after every 100 hours of operation.
+Change oil after every 100 hours of operation.

 Checking Engine Crankcase Oil Level

 Check the engine crankcase oil level before use and after each 8 hours of continuous operation.